Mailing Address: 1637 7th Street;

 When was it started?

 Advent House was started as an outreach ministry of Christ Church Cathedral to meet the need of making Spiritual Direction available to the clergy, their families and lay ministers of the Diocese of Louisiana.
-Fr.
-Steve Holzhalb began the work as Director of Advent House in July of 1996 and the house was ready to receive guests in early 1997.
+The Reverend Steven Holzhalb began the work as Director of Advent House in July of 1996 and the house was ready to receive guests in early 1997.

 What is the program?

-Advent House is a ministry of spiritual direction, guidance, friendship, nurture, and education.
-It serves as a resource for spirituality for the diocese of Louisiana, the clergy, clergy families and lay ministers.
+Advent House is a ministry of spiritual direction, guidance, friendship, nurture, education and hospitality.
+It serves as a resource for spirituality for the diocese of Louisiana, the clergy, clergy families, lay ministers and others.

 Advent House offers Spiritual Direction for those seeking a companion to walk with them on their spiritual journey as they explore their relationship with God.
 Additional programs such as retreats, quiet days, continuing education opportunities and support groups are also offered as announced or requested.